 Surgery.
 It’s an option if you're healthy and your cancer hasn't spread.
 There are several types.
-Your doctor may only remove your prostate gland.
-Or he might take it and the tissue around it.
+Your doctor may remove only your prostate gland.
+Or they might take it and the tissue around it.
 The most common side effects from an operation are problems controlling your urine and trouble getting and keeping an erection.
-Sometimes they go away on their own after surgery, especially bladder control issues.
-Talk to your surgeon beforehand to see if he thinks he'll be able to protect the nerves around your prostate to prevent these side effects.
+Sometimes, they go away on their own after surgery, especially bladder control issues.
+Talk to your surgeon beforehand to see if they think they'll be able to protect the nerves around your prostate to prevent these side effects.

 Radiation therapy.
 This treatment uses high-energy beams (similar to X-rays) to kill the cancer.
 It's often a choice for older men and for those with other health problems.
 You also might have it after surgery to get rid of any cancer cells left behind.
 It also helps for cancer that has spread to the bone.
 There are two types of radiation:

 - External.
 A machine outside your body directs rays at the cancer.

 - Internal (brachytherapy).
 A doctor does surgery to place small radioactive "seeds" into or near the cancer.

 Sometimes, a mix of both treatments works best.